Lakorthus/100-days-of-code/README.md

 **Thoughts**: Sticking to my goals and being able to help others is what makes me feel great.

+### Day 17: Oct 09, Sunday

+**Today's Progress**: Sunday of the second week of @schoolofcode, day of review and reflection about my further goals.
+I have learned a lot about the importance of teamwork and communication.

+**Thoughts**: I am so greatful of all the supoort I have received from my team mates and mentors.

+### Day 18: Oct 10, Monday

+**Today's Progress**: Today I went back to the beginning when I had sleepless nights working on my skills in HTML and CSS with frontmentor.io.

+I also have learned at school Agile methodology and how to use it in my daily life.

+**Thoughts**: I had forgotten how fun is to build a website from scratch.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)